hayaa123/LTUC-website-documentation/documents/block_types.md

 ## Schools and faculties

-this section contains a title ot the section with several cards below it.
+this section contains a title of the section with several cards below it.

-***important note*** : to fill this section you should already have a school page ethier seperatly or on this project, to see how to make your schools website go to [this link](./adding_new_subdomain.md).
+***important note*** : to fill this section you should already have a school page either separately or on this project, to see how to make your schools website go to [this link](./adding_new_subdomain.md).

 1- in the title field write a title for the whole section, eg : our schools.

 2- in the Summary field you can write a brief description of the whole section.

-3- in boxes section do thw following:
+3- in boxes section do the following:

 - in logo field click on choose image and you can either upload image from your device or choose from the existing images (this will be the card image).